SudoPlayGames/Joise/README.md

 * `com.sudoplay.util` contains common utility classes.

 See also:
-* [JoisePlugin-TMLConverter](https://github.com/codetaylor/JoisePlugin-TMLConverter) converts module chains to and from TML.
+* [JoisePlugin-TMLConverter](https://github.com/codetaylor/JoisePlugin-TMLConverter) converts module chains to and from TML using [Juple](https://github.com/codetaylor/Juple).

 ## Examples